EagleGazii/demoPortfolio/README.md

   After this the code will work for everyone if you want you can use your username and password or another database name but you need change some code like inside <code>new PDO()</code>
 </p>

+<p>After you will download the code and you can show my design and others by using MAMP <br></p>

 <h2>Why did I need to use php in portfolio?</h2>
-<p style = "color:red;">This is my demo one and in the future it will be like a portfolio-library</p>
+<p >This is my demo one and in the future it will be like a portfolio-library</p>

+<p>Some weeks later I will try to finish my idea about this project.
+And after that my project will look like :
+  <br><pre><code>First page - you can login with an email or login as a guest
+                  If you will choose login with email - after that your portfolio will open and you can change it however you want.
+  </code></pre></p>